musamansaray90946/musamansaray90946/README.md

 - I have a MSc in Computer Science.
 - I build for Sierra Leone.
- -I work mostly with React Native, Expo, TypeScript, PostgreSQL, Python, HTML, CSS, and JavaScript.
+ I work mostly with React Native, Expo, TypeScript, PostgreSQL, Python, HTML, CSS, and JavaScript.
 - Right now, I am busy getting EduSalone into its first schools.

 ## Talk to me